Scholarcy Library Terms of Service

 13.2 We shall follow our archiving procedures for the Customer Data we control as set out in our Back-Up Policy available at https://www.scholarcy.com/data-backup-policy.
 In the event of any loss or damage to this Customer Data, your sole and exclusive remedy shall be for us to use reasonable commercial endeavours to restore the lost or damaged Customer Data from the latest back-up maintained by us.

-13.3 Certain Customer Data is processed by and stored by our service partners (such as your credit or debit card transaction data).
+13.3 Certain Customer Data is processed by and stored by our service partners (such as your payment method transaction data).
 We shall not be responsible for any loss, destruction, alteration or disclosure of Customer Data caused by any third party.

 13.4 Both parties will comply with all applicable requirements of the Data Protection Legislation.
 This clause 13 is in addition to, and does not relieve, remove or replace, a party’s obligations or rights under the Data Protection Legislation.